Just Us Two TravelEuropean City Breaks & Faraway Destinations

 VISITING MEDIA LUNA ISLAND & LUNCH

-Media Luna island is where we enjoyed a shrimp, chicken and lobster lunch.
+Media Luna Island is where we enjoyed a shrimp, chicken, and lobster lunch.
 Novelist Ernest Hemingway once visited the island.
 They say it was the inspiration behind his famous novel ‘Islands in the Gulf’.
 We had an hour’s free time here to explore.

 Our last stop would take us back to the shallow waters of Playa Pilar.
 We had more free time to swim, snorkel, and relax here.
 On our final journey back to the harbour, we were lucky enough to see wild dolphins swimming by our boat.
 What an experience.